ChubieMirembe/RTG/Week_4/lab_book.md

 **Solution:**
 I already had the scaling transformation from Exercise 1, where I stretched the cube into a tall, thin pillar at the origin, so I began
 Exercise 2 by focusing on the rotation and translation needed for the orbiting cube.
 I reused the scaled pillar from Exercise 1 as the central object and created a second model matrix for the smaller cube.
-Each frame, I updated two uniform buffers—one for the pillar and one for the orbiting cube—and in the command buffer, I bound the two descriptor sets and issued separate draw calls so both objects would render with their respective transformations.
+Each frame, I updated two uniform buffersï¿½one for the pillar and one for the orbiting cubeï¿½and in the command buffer, I bound the two descriptor sets and issued separate draw calls so both objects would render with their respective transformations.
 In `updateUniformBuffer()`, I changed the transformation order to rotation * translation, as the other way round was just causing the cube to rotate in place.
 So when I corrected this, the cube rotate around the pillar, creating a proper circular orbit rather than spinning in place.

-After confirming that the cube’s movement around the pillar was correct, I added depth testing so the cube could pass behind it realistically.
+After confirming that the cubeï¿½s movement around the pillar was correct, I added depth testing so the cube could pass behind it realistically.
 I introduced new Vulkan resources for depth: a depth image, its memory, and an image view, along with helper functions like `findDepthFormat()` and `createDepthResources()`.
 I integrated depth creation after `createImageViews()` during initialization and swapchain recreation and cleaned it up in `cleanupSwapChain()`.
 Then, in the graphics pipeline, I enabled depth testing and writing with a